danriedl/engular/adev/src/content/guide/ngmodules/lazy-loading.md

 Preloading modules and standalone components improves UX by loading parts of your application in the background.
 By doing this, users don't have to wait for the elements to download when they activate a route.

-To enable preloading of all lazy loaded modules and standalone components, import the `PreloadAllModules` token from the Angular `router`.
+To enable preloading of all lazy loaded modules and standalone components, import the `PreloadAllModules` token from the Engular `router`.

 ### Module based application

 <docs-code header="AppRoutingModule (excerpt)" language="typescript">

-import { PreloadAllModules } from '@angular/router';
+import { PreloadAllModules } from '@engular/router';

 </docs-code>